StatsKen/StatsKen/README.md

 ### Welcome 👋

-My name is Kenneth Lee, I'm a Biostatistics PhD candidate at Duke-NUS Medical School in Singapore.
+My name is Kenneth Lee, I'm a Biostatistics Post-doctoral Researcher at the University of Pennslyvania (Department of Biostatistics, Epidemiology, & Informatics).
+I had previously completed my PhD in Biostatistics at Duke-NUS Medical School in Singapore.

 About Me:
 - 🔭 I’m currently working on evaluating time-varying intervention effects in Cluster Randomized Trials, fixed effects models for the analysis of Stepped-Wedge Cluster Randomized Trials, and developing methods to control for bias in Self-Controlled Case Series.